Ghost Ships of the Great Lakes

 The W.H.
 Glicher was built in 1891 as a coal steamer with an experimental steel hull.
 The Cleveland-built steamer transported bushels of wheat and coal across the Great Lakes.

-Western Reserve – Ghost laughter
+Western Reserve – Ghostly laughter

 W.H.
 Gilcher’s sister ship the Western Reserve was built in 1890.
 The football field-length ship was built for carrying iron ore.

-In 1892, The ship, while sailing across Lake Superior, hosted the owner of the ship, Peter Minch and his family.
+In 1892, The ship, while sailing across Lake Superior, hosted the owner of the ship, Peter Minch, and his family.

-Around 9PM, the brittle steel hull of the ship shook and the mast collapsed onto the deck.
+Around 9 PM, the brittle steel hull of the ship shook and the mast collapsed onto the deck.
 The ship sank sixty miles offshore.
 26 of the 27 occupants died including Peter Minch and his family.

 Meanwhile, a ship captain named Benjamin Truedell in Deer Park, Michigan awoke from a nightmare.
 He saw the Western Reserve and its crew sink beneath the dark waves of Lake Superior.
 The dream was so vivid Truedell was able to identify a body that washed up on shore near Deer Park.
 It was Peter Minch.